 We are looking for Client Services Volunteers.
 If you have 4-8 hours per week, consider volunteering in the Red Cross Health Equipment Loan Program.
 No experience necessary and full training is provided.

-For more information or to apply now visit:
+Find more information or apply now

-If you have questions about becoming a volunteer or the application process, please connect with our Volunteer Engagement Team please e-mail us at volunteerBCY@redcross.ca
+If you have questions about becoming a volunteer or the application process, please connect with our Volunteer Engagement Team please e-mail us

 Emergency Support Services (ESS) help preserve the well-being of British Columbians during or immediately following an emergency.
 The ESS program helps people affected by large emergencies, but may also assist during smaller emergencies such as house fires or disasters affecting a few members of a community.
 When people are forced to evacuate their homes, the ESS program will often direct them to reception centres or group lodging facilities.